-- Never apply air pressure to the water system with any of the valves in the closed position.
+Never apply air pressure to the water system with any of the valves in the closed position.
 Air pressure applied to a closed valve, faucet or low point drain could potentially damage the seals and cause water leaks.
-If you have questions, consult with your RV dealer.
-Using RV antifreeze is the preferred method of winterization. - Recommended pressure is 30 PSI, exceeding this pressure may rupture water line couplings and void your warranty. - Turn off the water heater gas valve typically located outside the RV.
-Water heater power should be OFF (turn off both ELECTRIC and GAS switches).
-(Turn off power to the tankless water heater) - 2.
-On the Uni-Doc utility center there are no water heater bypass valves. - 3.
-Level the RV and drain the fresh water tank, tank (storage) water heater and hot & cold water lines.
-Open all low point drains and fresh water tank drain.
-Open faucets inside the RV to relieve pressure and allow lines to drain.
+If you have questions, consult your RV dealer.
+Using RV antifreeze is the preferred method of winterization.

+Recommended air pressure is 30 PSI MAX.
+Exceeding this pressure may rupture water line couplings and void your warranty.

+- 1. Water heater power should be OFF (ELECTRIC and GAS switches).
+The switches are located inside the RV at Command Center panel. - 2.
+The water heater bypass valve should be set to NORMAL.
+Lever pointing to the left as shown. - 3.
+Level the RV and drain the fresh water tank, the tank (storage) water heater and the hot and cold water lines.
+Open all low point drains and the fresh water tank drain.
+Faucets inside the RV should be opened to relieve pressure to allow water lines to drain.
 Refer to Draining the Fresh Water System section. - 4.
-Remove the drain plug from the tank (storage) water heater (Fig 1) (typically located outside the RV).
+If your RV has a Spray Port on the outside of the trailer, this port should be drained at this time.
+Refer to Winterize the Spray Port section for the procedure. - Remove the drain plug from the tank (storage) water heater located outside the RV).
 Do not remove the drain plug if the water heater is hot or under pressure.
-Release pressure & let it cool off.
+Release pressure and let it cool down. - 6.
+Water filter should be removed for winterizing.
+See Water Purification System section.